career-yashaswee/feature-kit/instructions/feature-constitution.md

 - [ ] Component is fully standalone (no app-specific dependencies)
 - [ ] All external data accepted as props or via adapters
 - [ ] TypeScript types are complete and exported
-- [ ] Uses standard libraries (TanStack Query, Zustand/TanStack Store, TanStack Pacer, Phosphor Icons React)
+- [ ] Uses standard libraries (TanStack Query, Zustand/TanStack Store, TanStack Pacer, nuqs, Phosphor Icons React)
+- [ ] Uses nuqs for filter and search state management (when applicable)
 - [ ] Reuses existing FeatureKit components where applicable
 - [ ] Follows adapter pattern for external integrations
 - [ ] Provides headless hook for custom implementations